 The Office of Development Effectiveness

-The management responses to ODE's evaluations are a public commitment to implementation of accepted recommendations.
-ODE assesses the implementation of actions listed in management responses and reports on progress to the Independent Evaluation Committee.
-The Review of Uptake of ODE Recommendations report is published annually on ODE's website.
+DFAT’s management responses to ODE's evaluations are a public commitment to implement actions in response to accepted recommendations.
+ODE periodically assesses the extent to which actions listed in management responses have been implemented and reports on progress in ‘Review of Uptake of ODE Recommendations’ report.

 ODE also uses the Review to determine if ODE evaluations have influenced aid program management and policy and identify lessons to improve the impact of subsequent ODE evaluations.

 ODE has suspended its evaluations to pivot work towards supporting DFAT’s COVID response.
 Before the COVID-19 pandemic, ODE was working on the following evaluations: